After 'negative spiral', EU seeks new Russia strategy | Politics

 After 'negative spiral', EU seeks new Russia strategy

-European Union leaders will consider on Thursday whether to seek a summit with Russian President Vladimir Putin as part of a new strategy to manage relations with Moscow that the EU says are in a "negative spiral".
+European Union leaders will consider on Thursday whether to seek a summit with Russian President Vladimir Putin as part of a new strategy to manage relations with Moscow that is also set to include the threat of more sanctions.
 Envoys for France and Germany on Wednesday proposed that holding a summit with Putin was a possible way to repair ties between the close trade partners, following on from U.S. President Joe Biden's summit in Geneva with Putin.

-European Union leaders will consider on Thursday whether to seek a summit with Russian President Vladimir Putin as part of a new strategy to manage relations with Moscow that the EU says are in a "negative spiral".
+European Union leaders will consider on Thursday whether to seek a summit with Russian President Vladimir Putin as part of a new strategy to manage relations with Moscow that is also set to include the threat of more sanctions.

 "We as the European Union must also seek direct contact with Russia and the Russian president," Germany's outgoing Chancellor Angela Merkel told legislators in what is expected to be her final speech to the German Bundestag.
 "It is not enough for the U.S. president to talk to the Russian president.
 I very much welcome that, but the EU must also create forums for dialogue," she added.